 The Debezium connector for YugabyteDB pulls data from YugabyteDB and publishes it to Kafka.
 The following illustration explains the pipeline:

 There are several GFlags you can use to fine-tune YugabyteDB's CDC behavior.
 These flags are documented in the Change data capture flags section of the yb-tserver reference page.

-All changes for a row (or rows in the same tablet) will be received in the order in which they happened.
+All changes for a row (or rows in the same tablet) are received in the order in which they happened.
 However, due to the distributed nature of the problem, there is no guarantee of the order across tablets.

-Updates for rows will be streamed at least once.
+Updates for rows are streamed at least once.
 This can happen in the case of Kafka Connect Node failure.
-If the Kafka Connect Node pushes the records to Kafka and crashes before committing the offset, on the restart, it will again get the same set of records.
+If the Kafka Connect Node pushes the records to Kafka and crashes before committing the offset, on restart, it will again get the same set of records.

 Note that after you have received a change for a row for some timestamp

 t, you won't receive a previously unseen change for that row at a lower timestamp.
 Receiving any change implies that you have received all older changes for that row.

 The change records for CDC are read from the WAL.
 The CDC module maintains checkpoints internally for each of the stream-ids and garbage collects the WAL entries if those have been streamed to CDC clients.

 In case CDC is lagging or away for some time, the disk usage may grow and may cause YugabyteDB cluster instability.
 To avoid this scenario, if a stream is inactive for a configured amount of time, the WAL is garbage-collected.
 This is configurable using a Gflag.